Getting rid of rats

 Why must rats be controlled?

-- Rats can transmit many diseases to humans, including Salmonellosis (food poisoning) and Weils disease
+- Rats can transmit many diseases to humans, including Salmonellosis (food poisoning) and Weils disease.
+They can also spread listeria, pasteurella, leptospira and worms.
+They can also cause cryptosporidia and toxoplasma.

 - Rats will eat or contaminate food intended for humans.
 It is estimated that up to 5% of food produced world-wide is lost as a result of rodent activity